 Designed for the lounge of Museum Brandhorst in Munich, this chair invites relaxed pausing.

+Lounge Chair.
 Frame solid oak or walnut, natural or black-stained, with clear varnish.
-Seat frame tubular steel with rubber belts.
+Seat frame tubular steel with rubber webbing.
 Upholstery polyurethane with polyester fibre.
 Cover in fabric or leather.
 Contrast stitching exclusively for premium leather.
 Changeable gliders in felt or plastic.

 Natural solid oak